jookies/jasmin/misc/doc/sources/management/jcli/modules.rst

 .. note:: As of now, only **python3** script is permitted.

+.. note:: The path to the script can be any of the fallowing:

+    * **python3(/path/to/script.py)** or **python3(file://path/to/script.py)**: The path must be absolute, relative path is not supported
+    * **python3(https://example.com/path/to/script.py)**: The script is a remote python3 script.
+The script will be downloaded and copied to Jasmin core.
+Accepts http, https, and ftp protocols.

 .. note:: Pay attention that the given script is copied to Jasmin core, do not expect Jasmin to refresh the script code when you update it, you'll need to redefine the *mointerceptor* rule again so Jasmin will refresh the script.